Parkland Hospital Employee Charlotte Crawford Lost Son, Daughter And Husband To COVID-19

-FORNEY, Texas (CBSDFW.COM) – Charlotte Crawford says there’s no question, she’s alive today because she received a Covid-19 vaccine.
+DALLAS (CBSDFW.COM) – Charlotte Crawford says there’s no question, she’s alive today because she received a Covid-19 vaccine.

 The Forney resident, and 40-year employee with Parkland Hospital, was able to acquire her immunization injections in December and January.